Kelsey-Anderson/LiveProject/README.md

 ## Second User Story- History Manager User Part 1: Create User
 ### *Description: Create a manager ApplicationUser for the Rental area.
 This history manager will act as an admin for the RentalHistory area and is responsible for keeping track of the history of returned rentals.
 Add these properties to the HistoryManager class: (RestrictedUsers: int) and (RentalReplacementRequests: int)*

-Here is what I wrote:
+Below is a code snippet of what I wrote.
+The HistoryManager inherits from the ApplicationUser and I created some properties for future use.

 ```
     public class HistoryManager : ApplicationUser